auth0/react-native-lock/README.md

 Run `npm install --save react-native-lock-ios` to add the package to your app's dependencies.

-To tell CocoaPods what native libraries you need, create a file named `Podfile` like this in your app's project directory:
+To tell CocoaPods what native libraries you need, create a file named `Podfile` with the following content inside the folder `<project name>/ios`

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'